SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/view.md

 ![Diary screen, the View tab -screenshot][img1]

-The **View** tab is used mainly to open and look at overviews of other users or resources, in order to find out when they will be available, before inviting them to a meeting by [linking them to follow-ups][5], or creating follow-ups for them.
+The **View** tab is used mainly to open and look at overviews of other users or resources, to find out when they will be available, before inviting them to a meeting by [linking them to follow-ups][5], or creating follow-ups for them.

 ## Task button